anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Use the inventory file & configuration file from lab1/task2
 -  Run an ansible ad-hoc command to display only the custom facts
 -  Write a playbook as follows:
-   - name is
    - runs on all hosts
+   - uses two variables:
+     - name of the facts directory as a variable
+     - myfacts.fact filename as a variable
-   - copy the custom fact file myfacts.fact to the hosts at appropriate location
+   - copy the custom fact file myfacts.fact to the hosts at facts directory on the hosts
    - display only the custom facts
    - install the package & start the service by referring to the custom fact
+-  Make sure all changes persist across reboots

 **Task 3**